budaimartin/kotlin-spring-workshop/README.md

 * Since the `@Before` method runs as many times as tests we have, the entity gets inserted multiple times.

 We are going after these on the next session.

+### 2019.09.12.

+On this session we have tried several solutions to make the integration test nicer, but didn't manage to find an ultimate solution.
+But we found [this article](https://phauer.com/2018/best-practices-unit-testing-kotlin/) that can be useful in the future.

+We abandon the test task and will proceed to the next one.